Skip to main content

 building brand loyalty

 CHICAGO — Facebook.
 Twitter.
 X. TikTok.
 Instagram.
-The social media landscape is crowded and moves like rapid fire, but it's no secret that's where convenience store retailers need to be.
+The social media landscape is crowded and moves like rapid fire, but it is where convenience store retailers need to be.
 After all, it's one of the most effective ways to reach an array of consumers, engage with them and build brand loyalty.

 Advertisement - article continues below